 Figure 3 - Example of interacting with object model

 T-Connect’s healthcare EDI Parser engine is our secret sauce.

 It is light years ahead of any alternatives.
-T-Connect EDI Software is enterprise grade to handle millions of claims or enrollments WITHOUT splitting.
+T-Connect EDI Software can handle millions of claims or enrollments WITHOUT splitting.
 We’ve replaced EDI parser solutions out there that claim to be performance focused but start to run into EDI performance bottlenecks with very large files that contain many ST segments.
 In one of our most recent customers, we’ve replaced an “industry leader EDI solution” with T-Connect’s EDI parser engine and the process went from 8 ½ hours to only 28 seconds.

 Our EDI Parser engine is developed from the ground up and utilizes the latest innovations available.
 We focused on areas that other parser engines fall short of like speed, human readable validation results, non-cascading validation errors, and an object model that can be queried.